 - To identify human rights issues facing individuals and communities in B.C. and any solutions they have found and tried.
 This will help us to:

 - Enhance public understanding about the state of human rights across the province, and empower individuals and communities in their own advocacy work

 - Educate decision-makers and leverage opportunities to make systemic change

 - Inform BCOHRC’s priorities and create the baseline against which to assess our work

-- To build relationships within the network of human rights actors in BC to enhance capacity the network’s capacity and strength
+- To build relationships within the network of human rights actors in B.C. to enhance the network’s capacity and strength

 Our project will develop two main resources:

-- Community briefs will provide in depth analysis of human rights issues, contexts and solutions in each of the 12 communities participating in the project.
+- Community briefs will provide in depth analysis of human rights issues, contexts and solutions in each of the four communities participating in the project.

-- These briefs help us to understand pressing human rights issues priorities in these communities.
+- These briefs help us to understand pressing human rights issues in these communities.

 - The first four communities we are working with are Cranbrook, Chetwynd, Chilliwack and Terrace.